Horror Show

 Moana Surfrider - Honolulu

-One spirit who's stuck around is Jane Stanford, co-founder of Stanford University, who can be found at the historic Moana Surfrider.
+One spirit who's stuck around the Moana Surfrider is Jane Stanford, co-founder of Stanford University.
 In 1905, Stanford was on vacation, staying at the Moana, when she died in her room of strychnine poisoning.
-But she refused to leave after death.
+She seems to have refused to leave after death.

 Both guests and staff have seen Stanford, wearing a white dressing gown, walking down hallways searching for her room.
 And while her death is somewhat of a mystery, the reason she chose to stay behind is quite obvious.
 The views of the ocean from the hotel are just that magnificent.